hmcts/finrem-ccd-definitions/README.md

 2) You now need to replace the test Judges' data with the correct data stored in Confluence (Note - this must not be stored in the repo and so these changes must not be committed.)
 3) Login to Confluence and navigate to either https://tools.hmcts.net/confluence/display/FR/Consented+Solicitor+Journey or https://tools.hmcts.net/confluence/display/FR/Contested+Solicitor+Journey
 4) Replace the entire UserProfile tab from your generated Excel with that from Confluence - this will ensure the appropriate Production users are able to login
-5) Next you have to replace the list of Judges that it is possible to be assigned to.
-This is done in the 'FixedLists' tab - be careful to only modify what is necessary.
+5) For the Consented Journey - you have to replace the list of Judges that it is possible to be assigned to.
+This is done in the 'FixedLists' tab, replace all users associated with 'FR_fl_AssignToJudge'- be careful to only modify what is necessary.
-    - If Consented Journey - replace all users associated with 'FR_fl_AssignToJudge'
-    - If Contested Journey - replace all users associated with 'FR_fl_Judge'
 5) Raise a RDM ticket (e.g. RDM-5372) and add the appropriate Production Excel Config (5) - remember not to commit these changes

 ## LEFT TO DO BEFORE GO LIVE